-Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: LPSP Impact Conclusion GP EIR Impact Conclusion Does the LPSP Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the CDSP Update? -- ------------------------------------- ----------------------------- -- -- -- -- and impacting a historical resource is greater within a historic district, and that any specific plan area that contains, is within, or adjacent to a historic district has a greater likelihood for impacting historical resources.
+Are Any New Mitigation Measures Required for the LPSP? -- --------------------------- ----------------------------- --- -- -- -- and impacting a historical resource is greater within a historic district, and that any specific plan area that is within or adjacent to a historic district has a greater likelihood for impacting historical resources.
+The Central District, North Lake, and Fair Oaks/Orange Grove Specific Plan Areas contain and/or are adjacent to historic landmarks and/or historic districts.
 The GP EIR states that future projects under the buildout of the General Plan Update can avoid significantly impacting historical resources by adhering to the Pasadena Municipal Code 17.61.030 design review, to state and federal regulations, and to the policies of the City's Land Use Element, including Policy LU 8.5, Scale and Character of New Construction in Designated Landmark and Historic Districts.
 Additionally, Mitigation Measure 9-4, which is discussed in Section XIII, would ensure that vibrations from construction activity would not impact architectural structures of historical significance.
 Impacts to archaeological resources can be reduced to a less than significant level upon implementation of Mitigation Measure 4-1, which would halt construction upon discovery of an archaeological resource and require consultation with a registered archaeologist before proceeding with development.
 The GP EIR lists the Topanga Formation as an area sensitive to paleontological resources and states that implementation of Mitigation Measure 4-2, which would enlist the service of a registered paleontologist prior to any grading activity in the vicinity of this area, as a sufficient measure to reduce the impact to a less than significant level.
 The GP EIR concluded that grading activities within the General Plan Update area are not expected to disturb human remains.

-The CDSP area includes historically designated resources, City identified Landmark Buildings, and properties of significant historic character. the proposed CDSP Update would include development standards for Historic Adjacency.
-Projects on parcels with a designated historic resource in the CDSP Update would be subject to review for consistency with the Secretary of the Interior's Standards.
-Projects sharing a property line with a designated historic resource in the CDSP Update would be subject to proposed modified standards for street setbacks, interior setbacks, streetwall heights, and interior setbacks.
-Additionally, similar to the General Plan Update, proposed development in the CDSP area would be required to adhere to the Pasadena Municipal Code 17.61.030 design review, to state and federal regulations, and to the policies of the City's Land Use Element, including Policy LU 8.5, Scale and Character of New Construction in Designated Landmark and Historic Districts.
-Therefore, buildout of the CDSP Update is not expected to significantly impact historical resources.
-If archaeological resources are discovered during construction of any project under the buildout of the proposed CDSP Update, GP EIR Mitigation Measure 4-1 would be implemented, and the impact level would be less than significant.
-As the CDSP area is not listed as a sensitive paleontological area, projects under buildout of the proposed CDSP
+The LPSP area includes historically designated resources, City identified Landmark Buildings, and properties of significant historic character.
+The proposed LPSP would include development standards for Historic Adjacency.
+Projects on parcels with a designated historic resource in the LPSP would be subject to review for consistency with the Secretary of the Interior's Standards.
+Projects sharing a property line with a designated historic resource in the LPSP would be subject to development standards, including height, massing, and setback limitations.
+Additionally, similar to the General Plan Update, proposed development in the LPSP area would be required to adhere to the Pasadena Municipal Code 17.61.030 design review, to state and federal regulations, and to the policies of the City's Land Use Element, including Policy LU 8.5, Scale and Character of New Construction in Designated Landmark and Historic Districts.
+Therefore, buildout of the LPSP is not expected to significantly impact historical resources.
+If archaeological resources are discovered during construction of any project under the buildout of the proposed LPSP, GP EIR Mitigation Measure 4-1 would be implemented,